caio-messias/lunatik/README.md

 ```

 ## The RCU Binding:
 The RCU binding developed in this project defines a hash table that can be accessed concurrently.
-The elements of this table are identified by a unique string key and can hold a value of either an int, a bool or a string.
-These are the values that will be shared among the lua states.
+The elements of this table are indexed by a unique string key and can hold a value of either an int, a bool or a string.
+These are the values types that can be shared among the Lua states.

 The hash table is defined using the kernel own macros.
 This results in an array where each element is the head of a linked list (a bucket).
 We can change the size of this array of linked lists at compile time, adding more buckets and reducing collisions if needed.
-Each of these buckets is protected by RCU independently, meaning that each bucket has their own lock, and elements from different buckets can be modified at the same time.
+Each of these buckets is protected by RCU independently, meaning that each bucket has it's own lock, and elements from different buckets can be modified at the same time.
 RCU allows any number of readers and up to one writer in the same bucket.

-The functions of the API were implemented with the LUA-C interface in mind, meaning we can use functions written in C inside lua.

-The binding is exported to lua via a table called "rcu" that implements the __index and __newindex metamethods.
-This way, the rcu table can be accessed and modified like a normal lua table.
+The binding is exported to Lua via a table called "rcu" that implements the __index and __newindex metamethods.
+This way, the rcu table can be accessed and modified like a normal Lua table.

 The binding also exports a "for_each" function, that applies a function to each element of hash table, without modifying it.
 RCU allows this operation to be made concurrently with readers.
 For example, to print all elements present on the table, you can write:
 ```lua